 💯There are many artisan chocolate shops in the city, we recommend you to visit Rapa Nui.
 It is a perfect plan to do in Bariloche with children, it even has a skating rink inside.
 The loca is divided in two, on one side the store to buy chocolate and chocolates to take away and on the other the gastronomic place where you can have a good hot chocolate, cake, breakfast or snack.

-There are two ways to tour the city center with a guide: taking a free tour of Bariloche or hiring the excursion with transfer to visit the panoramic balconies of the city.
+Book the excursion with transfer to visit the panoramic balconies of the city.

 After a good meal, it is time for the first excursion in Bariloche in 4 days.
 Sailing the Nahuel Huapi is one of the activities to do, contemplating the surrounding mountains.